asymppdc/asympPDC/README.md

 ```

 Besides adding paths, `startup.m` will also check for the presence of required MATLAB toolboxes (Control System
  Toolbox(TM), Signal Processing Toolbox(TM), and Statistics Toolbox(TM) or Statistics or Machine Learning Toolbox(TM)) or Octave packages (control, signal, and statistics).
-This is a standalone package that will most likely work in the recent versions of Octave — 6.3.0, 6.4.0 and 7.1.0.
+This is a standalone package that will most likely work in the recent versions of Octave — 6.3.0, 6.4.0, 7.1.0 and 7.2.0 (this latter version tested on MX Linux 32-bit).
 (Please report problems or suggest corrections to any issues related to compatibility with Octave).

 To run all examples provided in `./examples` subdirectory and verify if your installation is working properly, execute: